trungle15/ReuseU/milestones/milestone-2-report.md

 -->

 - _The work that each team member completed for this milestone:_
   - **Sofia**: Compiled this writeup, and helped create the first round of Issues for our first sprint.
-Also provided tutorial resources for the team to use in getting familiar with Python, Javascript, CSS, and HTML.
+She also provided tutorial resources for the team to use for getting familiar with Python, Javascript, CSS, and HTML.
   - **Howie**: Created a comprehensive list of options for what platforms to use for our databases, frontend hosting, and authentication + user management, and helped explain why they would benefit us.
-  - **Peter**:
+  - **Peter**: Helped mediate the discussion for our tech choices for ReuseU
   - **Trung**: Helped keep track of user story progression for sprint 1.
+He also proposed Firebase Auth and helped us get familiar with how they work for the team.
   - **Krishna**: Created the beta concept for our mascot.
-  - **Timur**:
+  - **Timur**: Introduced and pitched database management options and how to simply SQL querying.
 - _A summary of important decisions that our team made_:
   - We chose which programming languages to work on, and which platforms to use for our databases, frontend hosting, and authentication + user management.
-We also got our Private Teams channel organized and begun using sprints.
+We also got our Private Teams channel organized and began using sprints.
 - _Which programming languages and tools we are using:_
   - Our languages of choice will be Javascript, Typescript, HTML, CSS, and Python.
-    - **Databases**: TBD
+    - **Databases**: Firebase Auth
-    - **Frontend hosting**: TBD
+    - **Frontend hosting**: Vercel
-    - **Authentication + User Management**: TBD
+    - **Authentication + User Management**: Firebase Auth
 - _How we chose to settle on those technologies:_
   - We wanted to choose these technologies in particular because they already had some functionalities in place that we would not have to do ourselves, such as how Next.js is a React framework that provides features like server side rendering, easy api routes, and some automatic optimizations.